revadox/secmsg/README.md

 first, you have to make one database and table in sql server

-(if you are using xampp server and this for GUI interface ) go to web browser and in url box type: http://localhost/phpmyadmin/
+(if you are using xampp server and this is  for GUI interface ) go to web browser and in url box type: http://localhost/phpmyadmin/